mtint/autonity-docs/source/deploy/index.rst

 Deployments
 ====================

-You can deploy Autonity network using docker-compose or deploy it to kubernetes cluster
+You can deploy an Autonity network using docker-compose or a kubernetes cluster

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

+   hello-autonity/index.rst
    kubernetes/index.rst